 The purpose of this appendix is to serve as an introduction to programming your power supply with an HP Series 200/300 computer using the BASIC language.
 Examples are included that employ some of the most frequently used functions.
-These examples have been written so that they will run on any one of the five Agilent 6621A-6624A, and 6627A model power supplies.
-The values used in the examples (5 V and 1 A for instance), are within the operating locus of all outputs on all models.
-The examples program only channels one and two because all five models contain at least two channels (outputs).
+These examples have been written so that they will run on all power supplies.
+The values used in the examples (5 V and 0.5 A for instance), are within the operating locus of all outputs on all models.
+The examples program only channels one and two because both models contain at least two channels (outputs).